-Rob Finch/The Observer Protestants Davey O'Conner helps his brother Michael tie his tie early before school early before school Rob Finch/The Observer A "Lollipop Man," who helps children cross streets, waits for the Belfast chil-dren to get out of schoo.l Friday, November 1, 1996 Jrish Accent Irish PUBS-licity By TIM SHERMAN Sports Editor CORK CITY, Ireland n the truest sense of the phrase, it is a diverse night life.
+Rob Finch/The Observe Protestants Davey O'Conner helps his brother Michael tie his tie early before school early before school

+A "Lollipop Man," who helps children cross streets, waits for the Belfast children to get out of schoo.!

+Irish PUBS-licity

+By TIM SHERMAN Sports Editor

+CORK CITY, Ireland n the truest sense of the phrase, it is a diverse night life.
 At one end of the street is the Bohemian coffee by day that relishes in its role of mellow lounge by night.
 Up the street a bit is what one could consider to be your classic sports bar-half the crowd is riveted by the football game on the big screen TV, the other is making casual conversation with the sounds of the Cranberries and Hootie and the Blowfish in the background.
 And of course, in seemingly every corner is your traditional Irish pub.

-Sure, the above description may aptly describe any American city but it is actually a true per spective Irish of cities like Dublin, Cork, and Galway.
-While much of Ireland, particularly small villages may still be centered around smaller drink and traditional music oriented pubs, the larger scale watering holes boast scenes far beyond the stereotype of Irish pub life, "There's a fittle bit of some- "There's a fittle bit of something for everybody," claims 23year-old John King of Cork.
+Sure, the above descripmay aptly tion any describe American city but it is actually a true spective Irish cities like Dublin, Cork and Galway.

+While much of Ireland, particularly small villages may still be centered around smaller drink and traditional music oriented pubs, the larger scale watering holes boast scenes far beyond the stereotype of Irish pub life

+"There's a little bit of some-thing for everybody," claims 23-year-old John King of Cork.
 "Not everybody goes to a traditional pub.
 In fact, there really is no set definition of 'traditional."

 Cork, Ireland's second largest city, is a shining example of such.
-In particular the Washington Street area presents a wide range of options to the Irish, especially the booming youth population.
+In particular the Washington Street area presents a wide range of options to the Irish, especially the booming youth popu-

 While some are bound to follow in their father's footsteps and head straight to the pub far a pint of Guinness and some rebel songs, substantial amounts turn to more alternative establishments.
 There is a trend to be trendy.

 At the aforementioned coffee bar, the remodeled Iso Bar, there is no fiddle filling the air.
 Nor is there a lot of stout filling the gullets of patrons.
 Instead, there is lounge music and calls to the barmaid for imports like Carlberg, Budweiser and fruit drinks called Corky's for many of the women.

 And there are lots of men and women.
 "Women are allowed, or course.
 They bring in like men," barmaid Katie Smith said.
-"Maybe in the strictest pubs you'll see mostly or just men, but not in new places."
+"Maybe in the strictest pubs you'll see mostly or just men, but not in new places.'

 Yet ever older establishments now welcome all sorts of crowds.

-The Network in Cork is an example.
+The Network in Cork is an exam-

 The bar may be your typical dark wood bar with carved Celtic designs but the arms rested on it are far from typical.

 Sit below the classic wood rafters and you will see a rainbow sea of heads.

 Green, reds and blues jump out like a setting in a punk rock bar.